genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 ```
 A>
 A>
-A>13.
-Note that the following are more advanced question.
+A>    Note that the following are more advanced questions.
 A>
-A>    Create a Monte Carlo Simulation in which you simulate measurements from 8,793 genes for 24 samples, 12 cases and 12 controls.
+A>13.
+Create a Monte Carlo Simulation in which you simulate measurements from 8,793 genes for 24 samples, 12 cases and 12 controls.
 A>
 A>
     ```r